vemuladheeraj/SmartExpensesPrivatePolicy/TERMS_OF_SERVICE.md

 - You may stop using the App at any time
 - You can uninstall the App to terminate your use
 - Your data will remain on your device until you delete it
+- **Gmail Access**: You can revoke Gmail access through your Google account settings

 ### 10.2 Termination by Us
 - We may terminate your access to the App at any time